 Payment Under the Art Consignment Agreement

-Gallery commission and accounting terms should also be defined at the outset of a contract, so its clear what the artist will receive once a sale is made.:
+Gallery commission and accounting terms should also be defined in the art consignment agreement detailing all the steps, timeline, and process by which the artist gets paid once a sale is made.

 Determining Who Really Owns the Art